amir-2039/be-cvcover/CLOUDFLARE_SETUP.md

-# Cloudflare Setup for app.cvcover.ai
+# Cloudflare Setup for app.cvcoverai.com

 This guide helps you configure Cloudflare for your FastAPI application deployed on EC2.